 My Mum is a fantastic pastry maker.
 Her hands are always freezing cold making it incredibly easy for her to handle the pastry without causing the fat to melt.
 Although I am not blessed with hands quite as cold as my Mum’s, my pastry does tend to come out beautifully short and crumbly – exactly how the pastry of a mince pie should be.
 I have clearly been trained well.

 As much as I love keeping to traditions, I am also keen to try and put my own spin on things now that I am older.
-Last year I tried jazzing-up my mince pies with home-made mincemeat.
-The results were pretty impressive and I had intended to do the same this year but simply ran out of time.
+I like to make my own mincemeat (you can find my recipe here) but my favourite thing to do is to add a little marzipan!

-I’d heard of adding marzipan to mince pies before.
+There are a couple of different ways you can add marzipan to a mince pie.
 Blue Kitchen Bakes for example adds a small ball of marzipan to her mince pies before the mincemeat.
-But I wondered, what if you swapped the short crust pastry top of a mince pie, for a caramelised marzipan lid?
+But I like to swap the short crust pastry top of a mince pie, for a caramelised marzipan lid?
 Sweet heaven is what!